hectorMiranda/marcetuxstudios/_posts/2013-02-06-typescript-first-impressions.md

 build that already has Grunt, LESS, and concat in it.
 But catching a class of bug at compile time instead of at customer-three-clicks-deep is the kind of trade I usually take.
 Trialing it on the new service layer only, for now.

+*Update, two weeks in: I wired the TypeScript compile into the Grunt build, emitting source maps so the debugger shows `.ts` even though the browser runs minified JS — the chain from the source-maps post actually works end to end.
+The community `angular.d.ts` typings are still rough and I've had to patch a few, but typing the service layer alone has already caught two property-name bugs before they reached the browser.
+Keeping it.*